Second Covid wave seems to have flattened but won’t end before July: virologist Shahid Jameel | Health

 “Now you have a virus that is moving at least twice as fast as thought, if not more.
 So what you need is you know, at least possibly 75 per cent of the population to be infected or vaccinated before we can achieve what you call herd immunity.
 So it's a shifting goal post right now. “ “And that is why it is so important for us to go and get vaccinated as soon as vaccines are available,” he added.

-The virologist also said India may possibly see many waves of COVID-19 pandemic depending upon the conditions at that time and the progress of the vaccination drive.
+The virologist also said India may possibly see many Covid waves depending on the conditions at that time and the progress of the vaccination drive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)